 - List your credentials when charting if allowed by your employer.

-- Introduce yourself as a Certified Pediatric Nurse or Nurse Practitioner to patients, their families, and peers.
+- Introduce yourself with your credential to patients, their families, and peers.

 - Add your credential on your employer's staff bio webpage.

 - Write a short article to announce your certification achievement and submit to your hospital newsletter, alumni news or local newspapers.